fubaWoW/ElvUI_Professions/README.md

 Simple professions datatext for ElvUI.

 Originally this AddOn was created by **Lockslap** years ago.
-I've fixed it to work with Classic and Retail to no cause Taints!
+I've fixed it to work with BfA and Shadowlands to not cause Taints!